ClaudioLutz/JobSearchAI/Documentation.md

    - This error can occur when trying to access job data with an incorrect structure assumption
    - The system has been updated to handle different job data structures (array of arrays, objects with 'content' property, flat arrays)
    - If you encounter this error, ensure you're using the latest version of the dashboard.py file

+6. **ModuleNotFoundError: No module named 'docxtpl'**:
+   - This error occurs when the docxtpl library is not installed
+   - Run `pip install docxtpl` to install the dependency
+   - This library is required for the template-based Word document generation

+7. **TemplateError: Cannot render...**:
+   - This error occurs when there's a mismatch between the variables in the template and the data provided
+   - Check that the Word template contains the correct Jinja2-style variables (e.g., `{{ variable_name }}`)
+   - Ensure that all variables used in the template are present in the JSON data
+   - For loop variables, ensure they are properly formatted with `{% for item in items %}` and `{% endfor %}` tags

 ## Security Considerations